Irreversible dynamics on Poisson manifolds: Introduction

 \paragraph{Outlook.} The approach that we present also works in the infinite-dimensional case.
 In fact, the necessary condition for our construction (the nontriviality of the second Lichnerowicz-Poisson cohomology group) is almost always satisfied for models encountered in continuum mechanics.
 Detailed examples of infinite-dimensional irreversible dynamics constructed using the approach in the present work are the topic of future works.

-\paragraph{Overview of the paper.} In Section \ref{sec:prelims}, we review the mathematical preliminaries required to develop mechanics on symplectic and Poisson manifolds.
+\paragraph{Overview of the paper.} In Section \ref{sec:prelims}, we review the mathematical preliminaries required to discuss dynamics on Poisson manifolds.
 We introduce the graded algebra of multivector fields and the Schouten–Nijenhuis bracket.
-Using this bracket, we construct the Lichnerowicz–Poisson cochain complex, with particular focus on its second cohomology group.
+We further discuss the Lichnerowicz–Poisson cochain complex, with particular focus on its second cohomology group.
 In Section \ref{sec:irreversiblemech}, we present the axioms of metriplectic mechanics and the GENERIC framework, and we describe the construction of the symmetric bracket governing the irreversible dynamics.
 Section \ref{sec:irreversiblese2} is devoted to the construction of irreversible dynamics on $\mathfrak{se}(2)^*$, the dual of the Lie algebra $\mathfrak{se}(2)$ corresponding to the special Euclidean group $SE(2)$.
-In Section \ref{sec:irreversiblegal}, we construct irreversible dynamics on $\mathfrak{sgal}(3)^*$, the dual of the Galilei Lie algebra $\mathfrak{gal}(3)$, associated with the Lie group $SGal(3)$.
+We illustrate the kind of dynamics the framework leads to by considering the example of Kirchhoff equations for a 2D rigid body moving in an ideal fluid.
+In Section \ref{sec:irreversiblegal}, we construct irreversible dynamics on $\mathfrak{sgal}(3)^*$, the dual of the Galilei Lie algebra $\mathfrak{sgal}(3)$, associated with the Lie group $SGal(3)$.
 This example reveals several striking parallels with familiar structures in quantum mechanics.
+In Section \ref{sec:irrevvects1}, we discuss irreversible dynamics on the infinite-dimensional group of diffeomorphisms of the circle and show that one obtains the Korteweg-de Vries equation with a nonlocal dispersion coefficient.
 Finally, in Section \ref{sec:conclusion}, we provide a discussion and some concluding remarks.